 Education and Trade

-Knowledge and intellectual property, provided through education, should be available for free to all.
-Many countries find it increasingly difficult to obtain copyright clearance and pay royalties for materials needed by teachers and students.
-EI therefore expresses similar concerns over trade in intellectual property, regulated through the Trade Related Aspects of Intellectual Property Rights (TRIPS) treaty.
+Knowledge and intellectual property, provided through education, should likewise be available for free to all.
+More and more countries find it increasingly difficult to obtain copyright clearance and pay royalties for materials needed by teachers and students.
+EI therefore expresses similar concerns over trade in intellectual property, regulated through the TRIPS-treaty.

-In recent years, a growing number of bilateral and regional trade agreements have been initiated outside the scope of the World Trade Organization (WTO).
-Like in the case of GATS, such agreements may expose the education sector to privatization and commercialization pressures.
-In theory, these agreements are about increasing trade and investment through the lowering of tariffs and quotas.
-In reality, however, the main issues involve regulatory cooperation and the elimination of so-called “non-tariff” barriers to trade.
-As a result, these new trade and investment agreements potentially pose serious risks for education policy, for public schools and other educational institutions, as well as for teachers, students, and their communities.
-Issues include protecting public services, but also insuring that governments retain the right to regulate and that trade and investment agreements do not gain a higher status than national law.
+However, in recent years a growing number of bilateral, plurilateral and regional trade and investment agreements have been initiated outside the scope of the World Trade Organization (WTO).
+Like in the case of the GATS, such agreements may expose the education sector to privatization and commercialization pressures.
+Formally, such agreements are about trade and investment that is lowering tariff rates and quotas, however the main issues involve regulatory cooperation and the elimination of so-called “non-tariff” barriers to trade.
+As a result, these new trade and investment agreements pose potentially serious risks for education policy, for public schools and other educational institutions, as well as for teachers, students and their communities.

-Education International and its member organizations oppose the privatization and commercialization of education.
-We believe that education is a human right and a public service, not a commodity.
-The commercialization of education facilitated by its inclusion in trade agreements carries risks of inequity, discrimination, and a deepening of the digital divide.
+Education International and its member organisations oppose the privatization and commercialisation of education.
+We believe that education is a human right, a public service and not a commodity.
+The commercialization of education services carries risks of inequity, discrimination and a deepening of the digital divide.

-EI monitors international trade and investment agreements and works with its member organizations to raise awareness about the dangers of trade in education.
-It pushes for political action that explicitly excludes education services from the scope of bilateral, plurilateral, and regional trade and investment agreements.
+EI monitors international trade and investment agreements and works with its member organisations to raise awareness about the dangers of trade in education and pushes for political action for explicitly excludingeducation services from the scope of the bilateral, plurilateral and regional trade and investment agreements.

-Externally, EI partners up with organizations having similar interest in removing education and other public services from trade and investment provisions.
-It participates in trade and investment activites with the ITUC, other GUFs, and the ETUC.
-It takes the lead to lobby national trade negotiators and representatives of the World Trade Organization and beyond to raise awareness about the risk posed to education by trade and investment agreements.
+Externally, EI partners up with organisations having similar interest in removing education and other public services from trade and investment provisions and takes the lead to lobby national trade negotiators and representatives of the World Trade Organisation and beyond to raise awareness about the risk posed to education by trade and investment agreements.